LauretteM/grammar-checker-zul/README.md

 <a name="Usage"></a>
 ## Usage
-- How can users use our project
+- What the project is intended for and how can users use our project

+<a name="BuiltWith"></a>
+## Built With
+This project was built using the following applications and extensions:
+1. Python
+2. PyQT6 for the Graphical User Interface (GUI)
+3. REST.API
+4. ...

+<a name="GettingStarted"></a>
+## Getting Started

 <a name="ProjectDemo"></a>
 ## Project Demo